 Many coaches, therapists and personal trainers recommend this method for cramping.
 Take a warm bath with Epsom salts — it will provide magnesium to the outside of your body, and the warm water will help to sooth your muscles.
 This is also a great way to relax and help de-stress after a long day.
 For the ultimate relaxing atmosphere, play some soothing music for you to enjoy while in the bath, or try lighting some aromatherapy candles.

 4. Drink More Water

 Our lives often become busy enough to the point where it’s easy to neglect water consumption.
 This can lead to dangerous conditions such as dehydration.
 And, it just so happens, dehydration is a common cause of muscle cramping.
 Of course, downing a bottle of water when you get a cramp probably won’t work as a quick fix.
 However, making sure to drink enough water each and every day will help to hydrate your body on a regular basis and prevent cramping in the future.
 You should opt to drink water whenever you can.
 Carry a large reusable water bottle with you wherever you go and refill it as often as you can with pure, filtered water.

 5. Stay Active

 An Epsom salt bath can offer your body more magnesium externally, and eating more magnesium-rich foods can do the same internally.
 If you don’t regularly have leg cramps that are not related to a more serious condition, try adding more magnesium to your diet.
 Nuts and seeds, for example, are excellent natural sources of magnesium.
 You can also eat avocados, spinach, figs, or bananas for extra magnesium.
-Talk to your doctor before taking any supplements.
+Talk to your doctor, however, before taking any magnesium supplements to your routine.

 What to Do During a Muscle Cramp

 The remedies listed above are preventative measures.
 So what is one to do while experiencing a muscle cramp?
 Leg cramps during the night can be extremely painful and even feel paralyzing.
 Try to remember these few tips to help with the pain.